cwyner/spelling-bee-bot/README.md

 ## Why I made this

 Every morning I play the hit game **Spelling Bee** from the New York Times.
 What a great way to start my day!
 It's a unique sort of challenge and I love it when I manage to pull out a word that I didn't even know that I knew—isn't it amazing what the human mind can accomplish?
 And once I can't possibly think of any more words, I put the phone down and give myself a pat on the back for a job well done.
-Then, in the spirit of friendly competition, I click out of the game and compare my score with that of my sister.
+Then, in the spirit of friendly competition, I click out of the game and compare my score with my sister's.
 Day ruined.

 So I made this!
 A little passion project that could guarantee I never lose the **Spelling Bee** again.